-A spinach salad with pears on Epicurious incorporates the warm and bright flavors of fall to add seasonal flair.
+A spinach salad with pears incorporates the warm and bright flavors of fall to add seasonal flair.
 To cut expenses, dried cranberries and toasted hazelnuts can be substituted with other ingredients that might be on hand, such as raisins and almonds.
 Spinach is relatively hearty but still shouldn't be dressed too far in advance of eating.
 Undressed, the salad can be assembled up to six hours before serving.

 A warm breakfast of filling oatmeal with seasonal fruit and gentle baking spices can take the chill off a frosty autumn morning.
 A recipe from the blog Making Thyme for Health is a go-to for busy mornings and large groups, whether you're serving brunch or getting kids ready for school.
 Prepping the night before not only saves time, it gives the flavors a chance to meld, so every bite is full of rich spice and pear goodness.

 With a lower price per serving than pasta, none of the carbohydrates, and less than one-third the calories, spaghetti squash is an excellent substitute for grain-based noodles with a favorite pasta sauce.
 Cut it in half lengthwise, remove the seeds, and bake, cut side down, in a dish with a bit of water at 375 degrees until tender.
 This gives spaghetti squash a naturally string-like consistency that resembles the long pasta from which it gets its English name.